 A variety of apartments are available for married students.
-Applications may be made at the office of the Dean of Men.
+Application forms and additional information are available at the office of the Dean of Men.

-Two new apartment buildings containing 240 air-conditioned units will be ready for occupancy in December, 1962.
-These buildings contain efficiency, one and two bedroom apartments, either furnished or unfurnished.
+Two new apartment buildings, Morgan House and Lewis House, contain 240 air-conditioned units.
+These buildings feature efficiency, one and two bedroom apartments, either furnished or unfurnished.